1.0 Overview

 2.1 Withdrawal

-Students are required to contact their Academic Adviser/Supervisor in the first instance to discuss withdrawal from their University programme.
+Students are required to contact their Academic Adviser/Supervisor in the first instance to discuss withdrawal, or interruption, from their University programme.

-Students who wish to apply for a leave of absence or an interruption to their period of study or withdraw from their course are expected to follow the University's Concessions - Interruption to Period of Study and Withdrawal Process as well as its Fee Liability Cut-off Dates for Withdrawals and Intercalations policy.
+Students who wish to withdraw, interrupt or request a leave of absence from their course will be expected to follow the University's Interrupting your Study or Withdrawal process as well as its Fee Liability Cut-off Dates for Withdrawals and Interruptions policy.

 2.2 Withdrawal Date